Han-0107/mcspy/README.md

 # mcspy

-A Python Library for Mobile Crowdsensing Problems, with random, Epsilon-Greedy and New_MAB methods to build a MCS system and its group.
+A Python Library for Mobile Crowdsensing Problems, with random, Epsilon-Greedy and matrix methods to build a MCS system and its group.

 ## Installation

     pip install mcspy

-## Author contact

-Han Yaohui

-1407210129@csu.edu.cn

 ## PyPI Address